Vanilla-OS/handbook/_posts/2022-11-18-first-setup.md

 ## Introduction

-Congratulations, you now have Vanilla OS installed.
+Congratulations, you have successfully installed Vanilla OS.
 This guide will help you set your system up for the first time.

 ## First Setup app